-An important distinction needs to be made between remediation and mitigation.
+An important distinction needs to be made between remediation and mitigation as used in this handbook.
 Although they are different concepts, many people use these terms interchangeably.
-Remediation refers to the treatment, removal, and reduction in the amount of contaminants present at a site.
+Remediation herein refers to the treatment, removal, and reduction in the amount of contaminants present at a site.
 Examples of remediation include soil vapor extraction and groundwater pump and treat systems.
 Mitigation means the measures taken to minimize or reduce exposure.
-Mitigation, by itself, does not have any direct effect on the contaminant source area.
+Mitigation, by itself, does not have any direct effect on the contaminant source area although it may be a component of a remedy.
 Examples of mitigation include sealing of a floor, sub-slab depressurization devices, or increased ventilation of a dwelling.
 This section discusses both mitigation and remediation measures that can be used at vapor intrusion sites.